 - You do not plan to work in public interest sector.

 The College Cost Reduction and Access Act of 2007 provides a loan forgiveness program for public service employees.
 The federal loan forgiveness provisions require borrowers to have borrowed Direct Loans or to have consolidated their federal loans through the Federal Direct Consolidation Program.
 Please note that only federal loans are eligible for the forgiveness program.
 As such, we advise that borrowers carefully consider the available educational loan programs (private educational versus federal Graduate PLUS) to ensure that their individual loan borrowing fits into their long-term financial planning.
 While borrowing through private educational loan programs may provide better loan terms, it will prevent you from taking full advantage of the Federal Loan Forgiveness for Public Service Employees program.
 While we encourage loan borrowers to refer to the detail of the actual legislation in determining all relevant issues, the Office of Financial Aid is available to address individual concerns.
-For more information on this program, visit the following links:

 After completing their studies, students who borrow Federal Perkins, Staffords, and Graduate PLUS loans, may be eligible to consolidate these federal loans.
 Consolidation involves having one lender purchase any outstanding federal loans from all other lenders and make a single new loan.
 The consolidated loan carries a fixed interest rate for a loan period ranging from ten to thirty years, and assuming credit worthiness, can be obtained at any time in which the borrower is in the grace period or in current repayment on federal loans.